-- Business Insider SSA by Pulse looks at ten young superstars under 40 CEOs - who are excelling and making the country proud in various sectors.
+- Business Insider SSA by Pulse looks at nine young superstars under 40 CEOs - who are excelling and making the country proud in various sectors.

 - The young entrepreneurs have things in common - offering business solutions, impact on the different sectors and serve as inspirations to generations.